abdfaizaan/mslearn-openai/Instructions/Labs/integrate-azure-openai.md

     print("Response: " + generated_text + "\n")
     ```

-8. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**
+8. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**.

-   >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.
+    > **Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.

 ### Task 5: Test your application